hugocarr/bazel_flask_boilerplate/README.md

-# Flask Boilerplate
+# Bazel Flask Boilerplate

-This repository outlines a Flask web server ontop of Waitress.
-The goal of this boilerplate is to demonstrate how you can use Python to manage code hygiene, testing, monitoring, alerting, continuous integration and continuous deployment.
+This repository outlines a Flask web server ontop of Waitress, managed using Bazel.
+The goal of this boilerplate is to demonstrate how you can use Bazel and Python to manage code hygiene, testing, monitoring, alerting, continuous integration and continuous deployment.
+It's also for me to be able to get up and running very quickly with Bazel when I want to write a service in Python!
+The boilerplate will continue to evolve as I find more things that I want have in all new services I create.

 ## Table of Contents
 1. [Code Hygiene](#code-hygiene)